 Also check out a list of easy Christmas cakes and cookies.

-This recipe doesn’t need you to soak the dry fruits in advance and it’s alcohol-free so you can make it instantly just before you need it.
+This fruit cake recipe doesn’t need you to soak the dry fruits in advance and it’s alcohol-free so you can make the cake instantly just before you need it.

 - 1 cup plain flour